Angus Gill is a brilliant young singer/songwriter, and if you want to be thoroughly entertained, you’ll go and see his show”

 The album also features Angus teaming up with Kevin Bennett and Amos Morris on Staring Out The Back of a Car dealing with the tragedy of the Stolen Generation and he duets with Adam Harvey on P Plater, a track dealing with the realities of young drivers combining Angus and Adam’s senses of humour.

-Gill has promoted the album and first single Roadworks, by appearing on numerous national television and radio programs including Channel 7’s The Daily Edition, Channel 10’s Studio 10, as well as The Ray Hadley Show on 2GB and the Grant Goldman Show on the 2SM Super Network.
+Gill has promoted the album and the #1 hit single Hands are Clean, by appearing on numerous national television and radio programs including Channel 7’s The Daily Edition, Channel 10’s Studio 10, as well as The Ray Hadley Show on 2GB, Evenings with Christine Anu on ABC National and the Grant Goldman Show on the 2SM Super Network.